• Blog

 In the plague year that was 2020, I was fortunate to have spent most of the year in Vietnam, where the virus has so far been contained.
 I’ve been making the most of my time here by travelling around the country.
 During my travels, I’ve seen how hard the pandemic has hit tourism destinations that have depended on international tourism.
 Ninh Binh and Sapa are two places that come to mind, and the effects of the border shutdown can clearly be seen in Nha Trang.

-While the travel side of my business is out of action, I have been spending more time on future travel projects by working on Living In Asia.
-I visited Nha Trang to see what hotel construction projects were still going.
+While the travel side of my business is out of action, I have been spending more time on future travel projects by working on Future Southeast Asia.
+I visited Nha Trang to see what apartment projects and beach hotels were still going.
 At this point, it’s a futile exercise to try and update any travel guides when so many places are closed.

 My preferred way to travel to Nha Trang is by train, but in this case, I got a flight.
 The flight path from Saigon takes you over the city before descending on Cam Ranh airport to the south.
 If you are sitting by an A-window you can see how big Nha Trang has grown over the last few years.
 It’s an impressive skyline, but I knew the reality on the ground would be different.